The Sentinel (1977 film): Modern

 As of January 2023, The Sentinel holds an approval rating of 48% on the review aggregator Rotten Tomatoes based on 21 reviews, with a rating average of 6/10.

 Anthony Arrigo from Dread Central gave the film 3.5 out of 5 stars, writing, "The Sentinel might be devoid of any big, memorable showstopper moments but it maintains enough of a chilling atmosphere to keep fright fans engaged."
 Brett Gallman from Oh, the Horror! gave the film a positive review, stating that, although it was not the best of the "demonic horror" subgenre, it was just as entertaining.
 Gallman also commended the film's script, performances and effective imagery.

 David Pirie in Time Out was quite negative in his review, claiming The Sentinel was "just a mass of frequently incomprehensible footage, acted so badly that even the most blatant shocks count for little".
 Pirie criticised the movie for being derivative of Rosemary's Baby, The Exorcist and The Omen: "The Sentinel seems little more than a pile of outtakes from recent supernatural successes."
 Robin Wood described The Sentinel as "the worst—most offensive and repressive—horror film of the 70s".

 Ian Jane from DVD Talk awarded the film 3.5 out of 5 stars.
-In his conclusion Jane wrote, "Michael Winner's The Sentinel is a gleefully perverse slice of seventies horror that makes no qualms about taking things in a few entirely unexpected directions while still sticking to some tried and true genre conventions.
+In his conclusion, Jane wrote, "Michael Winner's The Sentinel is a gleefully perverse slice of seventies horror that makes no qualms about taking things in a few entirely unexpected directions while still sticking to some tried and true genre conventions.
 It's not a perfect film but it's definitely interesting and always entertaining."

-The film was ranked #46 on Bravo's 100 Scariest Movie Moments in 2004.
+The film was ranked #46 on Bravo's The 100 Scariest Movie Moments in 2004.

 TV Guide awarded the film 1/5 stars, calling it "a truly repulsive film".
 Jedd Beaudoin from PopMatters gave the film 1/10 stars, criticizing the film's lack of believability and incoherent plot.